 St. Andrew was the first of the Apostles to hear Jesus’ call to follow him.
 We invite men in our diocese who are considering a vocation to the priesthood or who would simply like some help hearing the Lord’s call for their life to an evening of prayer, conversation with the Vocations Team, and dinner.
-These evenings will take place on Fridays from 6-8 pm at different locations around our state and for different age groups.
+These evenings will continue to take place this Fall at different locations around our state and for different age groups.
 Please RSVP to Becky Vinson at firstname.lastname@example.org or (603) 663-0153 if you would like to attend.

 Simple Steps to Support Seminarians

 Pray: Pray for our seminarians.
 Use the tear out insert from the bulletin insert distributed the weekend of January 13-14 to pray for each of our seminarians and for diocesan vocations.
 Say the prayer as a family, a group, or on your own.

 Give: A gift of $100 would almost cover the cost of educating one seminarian for one day.
 Could you donate enough for one day—or even a half-day?
 Please make a contribution to the Seminarian Fund.
 Envelopes will be collected at Mass on January 20-21.
 You can also mail the envelope directly to the Diocese of Manchester or donate online at the link below.
 For those interested in planned giving, please contact Bevin Kennedy, email@example.com; or 603-663-0136.

 Encourage: Encourage those you know who might be called to priesthood or consecrated life to consider such a vocation (see liveinblackandwhite.com for more information).